carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

                                                            supported by the
                                                            kernel in work-items.
                                                            Must be >=1 and
-                                                           consistent with any
+                                                           consistent with
-                                                           non-0 values in
-                                                           FixedWorkGroupSize.
-     "FixedWorkGroupSize"         sequence of              Corresponds to the
-                                  3 integers               dispatch work-group
-                                                           size X, Y, Z. If
-                                                           omitted, defaults to
+                                                           ReqdWorkGroupSize if
-                                                           0, 0, 0.
-If an
+                                                           not 0, 0, 0.
-                                                           element is non-0 then
-                                                           the kernel must only
-                                                           be launched with a
-                                                           matching corresponding
-                                                           work-group size.
      "NumSpilledSGPRs"            integer                  Number of stores from
                                                            a scalar register to
                                                            a register allocator